 The above diagram illustrates the working of the R-SECURE Solution.

 Steps to Remediate

-Let’s take an example of control ID EC2.19 where it checks whether unrestricted incoming traffic for the security groups is accessible to the specified ports like 80, 443, 3389, etc., that have the highest risk.
-It deletes the specified ports which have Inbound Traffic source points as 0.0.0.0/0(Anywhere).
+Let’s take an example of control ID EC2.19, which checks whether unrestricted incoming traffic for the security groups is accessible to the specified ports like 80, 443, 3389, etc., that have the highest risk.
+It deletes the specified ports with Inbound Traffic source points as 0.0.0.0/0(Anywhere).

 Note: Create a Security Group with ports 80 and 443 with the Inbound Traffic source points as 0.0.0.0/0 and one port as 3389 with the Inbound Traffic source point (MyIP) as given in the image below for this example.